 Georgia State Parks have more than 2,700 campsites of all different types.
 Whether you’re camping in a tent or RV, and whether you want to hike to your spot, or park right next to it – they’ve got a site for you!

-I think one of the main reasons to choose Georgia State Parks camping vs other sites is the knowledge that you’re camping at a well-maintained and beautiful spot, near one of Georgia’s most incredible places!
+I think one of the main reasons to choose Georgia State Parks camping vs other sites is the knowledge that you’re camping at a well-maintained and beautiful spot, near one of Georgia’s most incredible places just waiting to be explored!
 The Georgia State Parks are home to some of our state’s most amazing sights, and camping right in the middle of that beauty is a priceless experience.

 One reason I personally love Georgia State Parks camping is because of what they offer the kids.
 There are usually playgrounds near the camping areas at these parks, the bathrooms are always clean and well-lit, and there are quite a few Georgia State Parks that offer campsites along lakes and creeks – which is my kids’ favorite place to play!
 And along that same line of thought, most Georgia State Parks also have laundry facilities.
 (Ha!)